ISO/IEC 9995: 2010 edition

-Complementary Latin group layout
+Complementary Latin group layout (2002 and 2010 editions)

-For cases where no national keyboard layout is available, or to be used as an additional group on layouts designed for other scripts than Latin, the standard specifies a “Complementary Latin group layout”.
-It is based on the “harmonized 48 graphic key keyboard arrangement” as defined in ISO/IEC 9995-2 (see description above).
-The assignment shown with red background shall occur once at one of the indicated positions.
+Additionally, for cases where no national keyboard layout is available, or to be used as an additional group on layouts designed for other scripts than Latin, the 2002 edition specified a "Complementary Latin group layout".
+The assignment shown with red background in the depiction shall occur once at one of the indicated positions.